 The total purchase price of \$12,416 consisted of a cash payment of \$10,056 and \$2,360 in contingent consideration based on certain performance criteria of post-acquisition revenue with subsequent changes expensed in earnings as the performance criteria is achieved.
-The Company is obligated to pay a cash payment of up to \$4,000 in early 2016 contingent upon the achievement of performance criteria.
+The Company is obligated to pay a cash payment of up to \$4,000 in early 2016 contingent upon the achievement of the performance criteria.
 The fair value of the contingent consideration was determined using a Monte Carlo simulation model.
 The aggregate purchase price was allocated to the assets acquired and liabilities assumed as follows:

+Assets:

+Other assets \$ 836

-Intangible assets:
+Intangible assets: Ŷ 000

-Trade name \$ 500
+Trade name 500

 Customer relationships 2,800

 Developed technology 600

 Goodwill 8,763

-Total assets acquired \$ 836
+Total assets acquired \$ 13,499

 Total liabilities assumed (1,083)

 Total \$ 12,416

+- , -

 The identifiable intangible assets have a weighted average life of approximately seven years and are being amortized on a straight-line basis.
 The fair value of the customer relationships was determined using a variation of the income approach known as excess earnings method.
 The fair values of the trade name and developed technology were both determined using the relief-from-royalty method.
 The goodwill arising from the transaction is primarily attributable to expected operational synergies and is deductible for income tax purposes.
-As a result of the acquisition, the Company recorded approximately \$300 of professional fees for the three months ended March 31, 2014.
+As a result of the acquisition, the Company recorded approximately \$300 of professional fees for the six months ended June 30, 2014.
+There were no professional fees related to the deal for the three months ended June 30, 2014.
 The professional fees are included in general and administrative expense.